MicrosoftDocs/memdocs/memdocs/intune/user-help/reset-your-passcode-cpwebsite.md

 Passcode reset can't be used on the following types of enrolled devices:

-* Personally-owned device with a work profie, running Android 7.0 and later
+* Personally-owned device with a work profile, running Android 7.0 and later
 * Android Enterprise dedicated device, running Android 7.0 and later
 * Android device administrator device, running Android 7.0 and later